Joshua 8 – Victory over Ai, Israel at Gerizim and Ebal

 1. (30-31) An altar built at Mount Ebal.

 b.
-And they offered on it burnt offerings to the LORD, and sacrificed peace offerings: We see an appropriate act of worship, and consecration to God, following a great victory.
-God always should get the glory.
-Even when men looked at the altar, they would not see elaborate carvings – though beautiful – drawing attention to man’s work (whole stones over which no man has wielded an iron tool).
+And they offered on it burnt offerings to the Lord, and sacrificed peace offerings: This was an appropriate act of worship and consecration to God, following a great victory.
+Israel was careful to give God the thanks and the glory for their triumph at the second battle of Ai.

 2. (32-35) Blessings read from Mount Gerizim, curses from Mount Ebal.

 And there, in the presence of the children of Israel, he wrote on the stones a copy of the law of Moses, which he had written.
 Then all Israel, with their elders and officers and judges, stood on either side of the ark before the priests, the Levites, who bore the ark of the covenant of the Lord, the stranger as well as he who was born among them.
 Half of them were in front of Mount Gerizim and half of them in front of Mount Ebal, as Moses the servant of the Lord had commanded before, that they should bless the people of Israel.
 And afterward he read all the words of the law, the blessings and the cursings, according to all that is written in the Book of the Law.
 There was not a word of all that Moses had commanded which Joshua did not read before all the assembly of Israel, with the women, the little ones, and the strangers who were living among them.

 a.
 He wrote on the stones a copy of the law of Moses, which he had written: In this act of obedience, we see Joshua as a man of the Book, obeying the command of Joshua 1:8.
 We also see Israel as a people of the Book ordering their lives after God’s word.

 i.
 “The word ‘stones’ has an article in Hebrew and refers to special stones covered with plaster that Moses had commanded to be prepared for this purpose (Deuteronomy 27:4).”
 (Madvig)